Everyday Living TipsSimple Ways To Rid Of Garden And Household Ants

 I started with a hot pot of boiling water and vinegar to flush them down and out.

-The little ant colonies that you see in front of your garage or on the sidewalk can be tricky since washing them away doesn’t solve the problem.
+The little ant colonies you see in front of your garage or on the sidewalk can be tricky since washing them away doesn’t solve the problem.

 Tips To Control Outdoor Ants